shenwei356/taxonkit/README.md

 ## Dataset

-1. Download and decompress `taxdump.tar.gz`: ftp://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz
+1. Download and uncompress `taxdump.tar.gz`: ftp://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz
 2. Copy `names.dmp`, `nodes.dmp`, `delnodes.dmp` and `merged.dmp` to data directory: `$HOME/.taxonkit`,
 e.g., `/home/shenwei/.taxonkit` ,
 3. Optionally copy to some other directories, and later you can refer to using flag `--data-dir`,